misterwhybe/FinalProject/PROCESS.md

 # Day 15 (Monday 29-01 & Tuesday 29-01)
 The last two days I worked on the looks of my website.
 I changed the position of the bar chart, because it was not interactive anymore when it was next to the world map.
 I added text and style to the information page.
 I added a page where you can see my final project.
 I fine tuned some things and tried to make my slider and worldmap interactive.
 The last part did not work.
 I also checked for the update SVG instead of remove, but so far nothing worked.
 I changed the button so you go to the requested page inmediately.
 The pie chart also needed to be moved, because the bar chart was moved.
+I made sure my website is viewable on Github.
+I changed the front picture, so it looks a bit better.
+I worked a bit on my readme.
+I checked for small errors as well, like typo's.